 The Annapolis Trees of Distinction Program recognizes that trees not only provide us with many environmental benefits and enhance property value, but are an important resource for maintaining the quality of life in a community.
 The City of Annapolis has been awarded the Tree City-USA designation for over 25 years for its care of City owned trees.
 The Trees of Distinction Program’s purpose is to recognize and thank, on behalf of the community, the Annapolis residents who maintain and care for some of the City’s most noteworthy trees.
 Many of these trees have stood witness to significant changes within the community and their presence often defines a neighborhood.
 We also hope that through recognition of these valuable components of our landscape, other Annapolis residents will be encouraged to appreciate and better care for their own part of our green canopy.

 How to nominate a tree for a Tree of Distinction Award

 Privately owned trees must be nominated by their property owners.
 Anyone may nominate a tree growing in a public place.
 Only trees within the Annapolis city limits are qualified for the program.
-To nominate a tree for a Tree of Distinction award use this form.
-The address, photos and description of the tree will be posted on the City of Annapolis website and listed on a Trees of Distinction register, which will be available online.
-All submissions will receive a certificate and be entered to win a Distinguished Tree of the Year Award for each category listed below.
+The address, photos and description of the tree will be posted on the City of Annapolis website.

 The tree must fall into at least one of the following categories: